 The Fibonacci Betting Strategy

 The Fibonacci Strategy delves deep into the realms of mathematics to try to secure a winning streak.
 You may have heard of the Fibonacci Sequence (a string of numbers beginning with 1, in which the next number is the sum of the previous two).
 Applying this to roulette, you would start at any bet amount you wish (usually a low one, unless you’re a millionaire), and on even-money outside bets, use the Fibonacci sequence to dictate how much you bet on each session.
 Though this at least gives you a clear path in your game, it doesn’t increase your odds of winning at all.
+We recommend you check our guide to discover more ways to win in games.

 Roulette is, of course, a game of chance.
 Unlike Poker, in which human interaction, body language and bluffing add a clear element of skill, your odds of winning in Roulette are dependent on maths and physics.
 Ultimately, any strategy you use is unlikely to affect the outcome of your game.
 But the strategy can certainly make any game far more fun!